Flat Vs Reducing Interest Rate: Which is Better?

 In this type of interest rate, the liability remains fixed, helping you manage your finances better.
 However, keep in mind that the total interest liability is higher for flat rates when compared to reducing rates.

-Check out the formula for a flat rate of interest:
+Check out the flat interest rate formula:

 Flat interest rate = (P × R × T)/100